-It began in the early summer of 2018, with a trip to Saintes-Maries-de-la-Mer for the yearly gypsy procession.
+This project began in the early summer of 2018, with a trip to Saintes-Maries-de-la-Mer for the yearly gypsy procession.

-There, the event was like every other, with its beginning, its audience, its highlights and its end.
+The event was like every other, with its beginning, its audience, its highlights and its end.
 Many photographers and even TV crews.
 I got confused in the moment and didn’t feel like a part of it.
 I didn’t know the people and I didn’t know the place.